Kim Thompson

 Kim Thompson (September 25, 1956 – June 19, 2013) was an American comic book editor, translator, and publisher, best known as vice president and co-publisher of Seattle-based Fantagraphics Books.
 Along with co-publisher Gary Groth, Thompson used his position to further the cause of alternative comics in the American market.
 In addition, Thompson made it his business to bring the work of European cartoonists to American readers.

 Early life

 Kim Thompson was born in Denmark in 1956.
 Child of a government contractor father, Thompson spent much of his youth in Europe, living in West Germany and the Netherlands.
 His mother was Danish, and Thompson grew up speaking the language, a skill which aided his later career as a translator of European comic books.
 (He was also fluent in French.)

-Thompson developed an interest in comics early in life, some of his favorites being the works of André Franquin, Maurice Tillieux, and Jacques Tardi.
+Thompson developed an interest in comics early in life, some of his favorites being the works of André Franquin, Maurice Tillieux,Jacques Tardi, and Jean "Mœbius" Giraud.
 As a young man, Thompson was a frequent contributor to American superhero comic book letter columns, with letters published in (among others) Amazing Spider-Man, Captain America, Conan the Barbarian, Incredible Hulk, Iron Man, Marvel Spotlight, and Marvel-Two-in-One.
-Early writing work by Thompson was published in the comics fanzine Omniverse in 1979.
+Early writing work by Thompson was published in the comics fanzine Omniverse fanzine in 1979.